SEND Information Report

-How does the school know if children need extra help and what should I do if I think my child has SEN?
+How does the school know if children need extra help and what should I do if I think my child has SEND?

 At Dogmersfield Primary School the children are identified as having SEN through a variety of ways